cory-weller/ProtPipe/README.md

 To run on your personal/local non-Linux machine, Mac users need to first install a number of dependencies.
 Windows users would either need to use a virtual machine, or run things through the Windows Subsystem for Linux (WSL).
 Explaining the installation of `singularity` on these non-Linux systems is beyond the scope of this guide, so we defer to [the documentation here](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).

 # Predicting Protein Abundances (running DIA-NN)
+After editing the contents of `config.txt`, or generating a new file to specify with `--config newfile.txt`:
 ```bash
 # Submit to SLURM
 sbatch src/run-diann.sh